ErpNetDocs/tech/modules/logistics/inventory/inventory-control/receive.md

 Here, you can find how many quantities of the products are **executed** as opposed to being **ordered**.

 For example, out of 30 ordered pcs, only 15 may be received.
-This will be reflected in the receipt store document.
+This will be reflected in the receipt store transaction.

 ![Receive](pictures/inv_con_receive_executednew.png)